SunnyPharma

 🍊Grapefruit & grapefruit juice

-Grapefruit inhibits CYP3A4, which metabolises bictegravir — so the question is reasonable.
+Grapefruit inhibits CYP3A4, which metabolizes bictegravir — so the question is reasonable.
 However, no clinically significant grapefruit interaction has been identified for Biktarvy in its prescribing information or pharmacokinetic studies.

 ✓ No restriction